FOR ONE OF OUR 2014 TRAINING PROGRAMS!

-Terry Copacia has been instrumental in developing a long list of successful high school quarterbacks at both the high schools that he coached at.
-Hundreds of quarterbacks who have attended his camps and have gone on to play college football.
+Terry Copacia has been instrumental in developing a long list of successful high school quarterbacks at both the high schools that he coached at as well as the hundreds of quarterbacks who have attended his camps and have gone on to play college football.
 He helped to develop one of the most successful passing attacks in the State of Michigan at Eisenhower High School (MI).
-Coach Copacia's quarterbacks combined to throw for over 50,000 yards and 430 touchdowns during his last 26 seasons as a high school football coach.Learn More About Coach Copacia
+Coach Copacia's quarterbacks have combined to throw for over 50,000 yards and 430 touchdowns during his last 26 seasons as a high school football coach.Learn More About Coach Copacia

 How to Reach Your Potential as a Quarterback

 The All-State Quarterback School has many opportunities to choose from!

 After 34 years of Coaching quarterbacks, 21 years conducting camps, training quarterbacks privately, and instructing over 10,000 quarterbacks, I have concluded that to maximize a quarterback's potential, quarterbacks must continuously work on proper mechanics and fundamentals.

 Great golfers hit golf balls year-round.
 Basketball players shoot year-round.
 Baseball players hit year-round.
 Quarterbacks should throw year-round!